 Recipe Rhapsody posted the recipe on Thursday March 4 and I had to try it on Saturday March 6.
 These fluffy buttermilk pancakes looked exactly like what I was looking for.
 I like a nice thick pancakes, not thin whimpy ones.
 However, they can’t be heavy either.
 I want thick yet fluffy buttermilk pancakes and this recipe looked like it would produce pancakes just like that and it did!
 They were perfection, exactly what I have been searching for in the perfect from scratch pancake.

 Now, there are a few things you should know about this batter.
-First, it will be a little lumpy.
+Firstly, it will be a little lumpy.
 Don’t let it scare you.
-Second, the batter is very thick, and I mean thick.
+Secondly, the batter is very thick, and I mean thick.
 We are talking more like cake batter or muffin batter.
-There will be no pouring with this recipe.
+Consequently, there will be no pouring with this recipe.
 If you want to add a little more buttermilk to thin it out a bit you can, but I didn’t.
 I left it as is.

-Then, since the batter is so thick, it will need a little spread from the back of a spoon in order to even out the batter.
-The last thing is be careful when you flip these guys.
+As a result, since the batter is so thick, it will need a little spread from the back of a spoon in order to even out the batter.
+Lastly, be careful when you flip these guys.
 I find it works best to use a couple of frying pans to make them rather than a large electric skillet.
 The frying pan allows you to tilt the pan as you flip the pancakes.
 This is needed because since these babies are so thick, a little batter may splash as these guys get flipped over.
 Now here is the recipe for my now “go to” plain pancake recipe.
 LOVE IT!!!

 - 2 cups all purpose flour